georgysavva/blog/_posts/2025-12-25-gcp-dataset-storage.md

 GCS, unlike persistent disks, charges for stored size and read operations.
 For our 6.5T dataset, the storage part was $4.3 per day, and the read part was $3.1 per TPU pod.
 So, in the same example of six parallel runs above, it would cost us $22.9, which is much better.

 Storing the dataset on GCS provides two additional benefits.
 The first one is the ease of data maintenance.
 Persistent Disks can only be attached in read-only mode to a multi-host TPU pod, so whenever we needed to update the data, we had to detach them from the training pod, attach them to a temporary single-host TPU, perform the update, detach, and attach them to the multi-host TPU again.
-Second, GCS buckets are per region, for example, us-east5, meaning TPUs in any zone in this region can read from it.
-Persistent Disks, on the other hand, are per zone, for example, us-east5-a, so if a TPU is in the same region but in a different zone, say us-east5-b, it won’t be able to attach the disk.
+Second, GCS buckets are per region, for example, `us-east5`, meaning TPUs in any zone in this region can read from it.
+Persistent Disks, on the other hand, are per zone, for example, `us-east5-a`, so if a TPU is in the same region but in a different zone, say `us-east5-b`, it won’t be able to attach the disk.

 Our first attempt to read the dataset from the GCS bucket was by attaching it as a filesystem using gcsfuse.
 It allows using the standard Python filesystem API, and we could reuse our dataloader code with no changes.

 When we did a trial run using a single TPU pod, we got a $6.2 increase in “Regional Standard Class B Operations” and a spike of $38.75 in “Regional Standard Class A Operations”.
-Digging deeper into our usage graphs, we identified three spikes in “ReadObject”, “GetObjectMetadata”, and “ListObjects” requests:
+Digging deeper into our usage graphs, we identified three spikes in `ReadObject`, `GetObjectMetadata`, and `ListObjects` requests:

 ![ReadObject Usage Graph](assets/img/2025-12-25-gcp-dataset-storage/ReadObject_graph.png)
 _ReadObject usage graph_